tstack/lnav/docs/source/formats.rst

       an identifier and should be syntax colored.
     :foreign-key: A boolean that indicates that this field is a key and should not be graphed.
 This should only need to be set for integer fields.
-    :hidden: A boolean for JSON log fields that indicates whether they should be displayed if they are not present in the line-format.
+    :hidden: A boolean for log fields that indicates whether they should be displayed.
+The behavior is slightly different for JSON logs and text logs.
+For a JSON log, this property determines whether an extra line will be added with the key/value pair.
+For text logs, this property controls whether the value should be displayed by default or replaced with an ellipsis.
     :rewriter: A command to rewrite this field when pretty-printing log messages containing this value.
 The command must start with ':', ';', or '|' to signify whether it is a regular command, SQL query, or a script